-MENTOR Vermont envisions a future in which every young person in Vermont has the supportive mentoring relationships they need to grow and develop into thriving, productive, and engaged adults.
+MENTOR Vermont envisions a future in which every young person in Vermont has the supportive mentoring relationships they need to grow and thrive.
 In order to achieve this goal, we have collaborated with our funding partners to create the Vermont Mentoring Grants.
 With funding support from the A.D.
-Henderson Foundation, The Vermont Community Foundation (funded in 2020 through the COVID-19 Response Fund), and the Vermont Department for Children and Families, MENTOR Vermont strives to support, expand, and enhance the quality of existing mentoring programs, while also to helping to establish new adult-to-youth mentoring programs.
+Henderson Foundation and the Vermont Department for Children and Families, MENTOR Vermont strives to support, expand, and enhance the quality of existing mentoring programs, while also to helping to establish new youth-adult mentoring programs.
 We support this critical work by making grants and providing technical assistance, with the ultimate goal of sustainably increasing the quality and quantity of mentoring matches statewide.

-If you have questions about applying for a future grant in 2020-2021, please contact [email protected] to learn more.
+If you have questions about this year’s Vermont Mentoring Grants or applying for a future grant, please contact [email protected] for further assistance.

 Previous Funding Cycles:

 - 2020-2021 Vermont Mentoring Grant Award Page